 Mori Taheripour teaches Negotiation and Dispute Resolution in the undergraduate and graduate programs at the Wharton School of the University of Pennsylvania.
 She has served on the faculty of the Legal Studies and Business Ethics Department for over fifteen years and is a six-time recipient of awards for excellence in teaching.
 She is a co-founder of the Wharton Sports Business Initiative (WSBI), a resource for business leaders, faculty, and students that generates research and provides industry insight through educational programs, consulting assignments, and global forums.

-A globally recognized executive and experienced connector, Mori leverages her expertise in negotiation, diversity and inclusion (D&I) and athlete education and development for a client list that includes major U.S. sports leagues, Fortune 100 companies, foundations, universities, and professional associations.
-Current and past clients include Goldman Sachs Foundation, NBA Players Association (NBPA), National Football League (NFL), United Parcel Service (UPS), Wasserman, and Wells Fargo.
+A globally recognized executive, Mori leverages her expertise in negotiation, diversity and inclusion (D&I), and sports business for Fortune 100 companies, major sports leagues, foundations, and professional associations.
+Current and past clients include The Goldman Sachs Foundation, National Basketball Players Association (NBPA), National Football League (NFL), United Parcel Service (UPS), Wasserman, and Wells Fargo.

 Mori’s extensive experience in sports business includes athlete education and development and leading initiatives at the intersection of sport and social change.
 She has worked with athletes at every level, from high school to the pros, designing and delivering curricula that supports their success both on and off the field and their transition out of sport.
 In 2010, Mori was appointed the first-ever Senior Advisor for Sport for Development at the United States Agency for International Development (USAID).
 She served for four years as the senior U.S. Government Representative tasked with promoting sport as a unique and powerful tool in the advancement of the nation’s international development policy.